Preschool and Early Learning Programs

 For more information we suggest that you go to the Preschool Partnership Website by clicking this link: Preschool Partnership or call (844)492-7707.

 You may also want to check out the family guide.
 They always have fun ideas and resources for families.
-Click here: Great Start Collaborative Family Guide
+Click here: Family Guide

-Copy and paste these video links into your browser to find out more about the Regional Preschool Partnership https://video214.com/play/1v5X9bueUnr4x411i4YFtQ/s/dark
+Check out the video links below to find out more about the Regional Preschool Partnership

 West Midland Family Center is able to provide program children with healthy meals and snacks thanks to funding through the Child and Adult Care Food Program and the USDA Summer Food Service Program.